Lizzy-Ben/Police_Arrest_Analysis/README.md

 - Determine the specific Month-Year with the highest and lowest arrest counts
 - Create interactive visualizations using Plotly Express
 - Apply data cleaning, preprocessing, and exploratory data analysis (EDA)
+## Data Source
+- The dataset used is an Excel file.
+## Tools Used
+- Python
+- Jupiter Notebook
+## Exploratory Data Analysis